 Similarly, a while ago I scrapped my satellite TV package and went over to Freesat and Netflix because I can get a similar experience but for a lot less money.

 You can also use cashback sites for a whole host of your purchases, and you may not even have to change your normal shopping habits to get a small percentage of your spending back – just go through their sites first to earn a rebate on what you spend.
 Top Cashback and Quidco are just two of the most popular such schemes to check out.

-Go to the free resources section of the site and you’ll find an expenditure spreadsheet which you can work through, including hyperlinks to some of the comparison sites I use to ensure I’m getting the best deal I can.
+If you sign up to be a member of the site you’ll find an expenditure spreadsheet in the members area which you can work through, including hyperlinks to some of the comparison sites I use to ensure I’m getting the best deal I can.

 Control variable spending

 There’s something called spending creep where we spend these little bits of money here and there every day and every week, which over a month can add up to a lot.
 Try and control your variable spending, the simplest way to do this is by giving yourself a WAM allowance – walkabout money.

 Every week on a Wednesday – so there’s not long to wait after a weekend – from your bills account you pay yourself too, into a separate personal spending account.
 This gives you a fixed weekly allowance to spend.

 We do weekly rather than monthly because it means you’re not waiting for a long time for your next allowance: once the money’s gone, it’s gone, so a few days isn’t too long to wait again.
 You’re more likely to stick to something if it’s for a week than you are for a month.